The Future of Bible Study Is Here: See What’s New in Logos

 You might be thinking, Is there a practical reason to study the Bible this way?
 Grudem says yes and offers three benefits:

 1. It helps guard us against imposing our ideas on Scripture.
 Because we’re human (and sinners), we’re apt to find some biblical teachings hard to embrace.
-The study of systematic theology helps us overcome wayward ideas about God, the world he created, and his law that ought to govern our lives.
+The study of systematics helps us overcome wayward ideas about God, the world he created, and his law that ought to govern our lives.

 How to start studying systematic theology